Tinalexman/flutter_shader_fx/README.md

 ## Example App

 A comprehensive demo is available under `example/`.
-The demo will progressively showcase more effects as they are implemented.
-For now, it focuses on Plasma.
+The demo showcases both Plasma and Glitch effects with interactive examples and customization options.

 Run the example: